 Sulforaphane (SFN) is a plant compound.
 It is present in Brassica vegetables family (cruciferous vegetables) like broccoli.
 As an isothiocyanate, SFN contains sulfur.

 In broccoli and other cruciferous vegetables, it is in the inactive form called glucoraphanin.
 Glucoraphanin belongs to the glucosinolate family of plant-based compounds.

 When glucoraphanin (sulforaphane precursor) comes in contact with the enzyme myrosinase, sulforaphane becomes active.
 Like many other plant substances, sulforaphane has a wide range of benefits and positive effects.
-Lower cancer risk is one of them.
+Reducing the risk of cancer is one of these benefits.

 Get Your FREE PSA Lowering Diet Plan!